binki/OhNoPub.ImplicitCastAnalyzer/README.md

 }
 ```

-This analyzer introduces a copmile-time warning that detects when a runtime cast would
+This analyzer introduces a compile-time warning that detects when a runtime cast would
 occur.
 It also provides a codefix to conveniently convert the explicitly named type to
 `var` to avoid the implicit runtime cast.
 This enables one to catch such issues at
 compile time prior to even running tests.
 Additionally, it helps identify code